yauhenFan/advanced/README.md

 3. Install Husky **`npx mrm@2 lint-staged`**
 4. Install dependencies: **`npm install`**
 5. Start the project: **`npm run test`**
-6. API tests for Fetch API client are stored in './test' folder, use script: **`npm run api`**
+6. API tests for Fetch API client are stored in './fetchTest' folder, use script: **`npm run api`**
-7. API tests for Playwright API client are stored in './tests' folder, use script: **`npm run playwrightapi`**
+7. API tests for Playwright API client are stored in './playwrightTests' folder, use script: **`npm run playwrightapi`**
+8. UI tests using Playwirght are stored in './playwrightTests', use script **`npm run ui`**